 The tails have various relationships to the baseline:

-The flat tail is simply a horizontal line that is flat on the baseline, and of potentially indefinite length.
+The flat tail is simply a horizontal line that's flat on the baseline, and of potentially indefinite length.
 Anything added to its extremity is cosmetic.
 The returning tail starts out on the baseline then folds in underneath itself; the return can then be stretched underneath the word as much as desired.
 In time, the returning tail started opening up to become a curve open towards the right.
-The bowl in contrast was always open (upwards), though its form was not always so full; it is essentially beneath the baseline.
+The bowl in contrast was always open (upwards), though its form was not always so full; it's essentially beneath the baseline.

 The 18 Letterforms

 In the diagrams below, I examine the essential shape of each letterform and then provide samples of this letterform as found at different periods and in different mediums.
-This essential shape is like our invisible structural part, the nuts and bolts inside a construction, or like the stick figure used when drawing people: it is not the outer shape of the letter, so don't copy it thinking that is the original letter.
-The period examples I provide are examples of outer shape, and they are there to give you a better feel for the letter.
+This essential shape is like our invisible structural part, the nuts and bolts inside a construction, or like the stick figure used when drawing people: it isn't the outer shape of the letter, so don't copy it thinking that's the original letter.
+The period examples I provide are examples of outer shape, and they're there to give you a better feel for the letter.

 The reason Kufic is difficult to teach except by apprenticeship is that unlike cursive scripts, there isn't a definite single form for each letter, which I can show you and say "this is it, memorize it": we need to interiorize the subtle essence of each letter.
 This is why I'm showing a range of forms.
 In the same way, you might look at members of the same family and positively feel what makes them look alike, but be incapable of pinning it down on paper.

-Please note that I am not attempting to identify the styles and periods with scientific precision, firstly because the scarcity and confusion of resources makes it impossible to do so with any honesty, and secondly because that is quite irrelevant to your purpose, which is to become intimate with the letters.
+Please note that I am not attempting to identify the styles and periods with scientific precision, firstly because the scarcity and confusion of resources makes it impossible to do so with any honesty, and secondly because that's quite irrelevant to your purpose, which is to become intimate with the letters.
 The concerns of a calligrapher are not the concerns of a historian.
-If I simplify, it is because it is more helpful to do so.
+If I simplify, it's because it's more helpful to do so.